Types Of Tennis Court Surfaces: An Ultimate Guide

 Tennis is one of the most popular and widely played sports in the world, enjoyed by millions—from casual players to pros.
-Born in the late 19th century, the game has evolved significantly in its rules, gameplay, and especially the surfaces on which it is played.
+The game – born in late 19th century – has come a long way in all areas – rules , gameplay & most especially the surfaces where players actually compete on.
 Tennis court surfaces make a huge difference in how the game is played, ball speed, bounce, player movement and maintenance.
 Choosing the right surface is important not only for gameplay quality but also for safety, durability and long-term cost efficiency.
 This guide by SLT-Sports looks at the different types of tennis court surfaces, their characteristics, pros and cons, and ideal applications—so decision-makers can choose the right surface for schools, clubs, academies or professional venues.

 Tennis courts come in 4 main surface types: grass, clay, hard and artificial grass/synthetic.
 These can be broadly categorized into natural and synthetic surfaces.
 Each type gives a different playing experience and affects ball behavior, player movement and maintenance requirements.